-Best places to eat in Berlin
+Best Places to Eat in Berlin

-Best places to eat in Berlin
+Best Places to Eat in Berlin

 Typical German cuisine is normally quite satiating and high in calories.
 It usually includes basic ingredients, giving more importance to the quantity than the dish's presentation.